imacat/mia-accounting/README.rst

 * ``accounting-init-accounts``
 * ``accounting-init-currencies``

-You need to run ``accounting-init-base`` first, and then the other two commands.
+After database tables are created, run ``accounting-init-base`` first, and then the other two commands.

 ::